Sachinchaurasiya360/Dynamic-route/README.md

 # Women Safety Route Recommender

-A comprehensive safety application that utilizes CCTV networks and historical incident data to recommend secure routes for women travelers.
+A comprehensive safety application that utilizes CCTV networks and historical incident data to recommend secure routes for women travelers in Mumbai.

 ## Features